cliftonr/GraphQLServer/README.md

 # GraphQLServer
 Test the capabilities of Apollo GraphQL.
+Has a very simple model layer that doesn't involve any kind of authentication or authorization.

 ## Get started